V-Belt Selection Guide: Matching Belt Type to Your Application

 The application determines the performance priorities for the drive.
 Different equipment types stress different belt properties.

-General industrial drives — fans, blowers, pumps, compressors, conveyors — prioritize reliable power transmission, consistent tension, and long service life.
-EPDM compound belts in classical or narrow wedge profiles are the standard choice.
+General industrial drives such as fans, blowers, pumps, compressors, and conveyors prioritize reliable power transmission, consistent tension, and maintainable service life.
+Start with the correct profile and load rating, then confirm the compound for the actual environment.

 Crushers, rock breakers, and reciprocating compressors — these drives generate severe shock loads and pulsating torque that can flip a standard belt out of the groove.
 Banded V-belts are the standard solution here: the tie-band physically prevents belt turnover, lateral whip, and single-rib overload transfer.